-A general agent for a life insurance company assigned renewal commissions to his wife.
-The wife had a property law right to the commissions.
-The present worth of the renewals the wife would receive was treated as a gift.
-Yet, the general agent was subject to income tax on the commissions as they were paid.
+Similarly, a general agent for a life insurance company assigned renewal commissions to his wife who then had a property law right to the commissions.
+The present value of the assigned renewals was treated as a gift.
+Yet, under assignment of income principles, the general agent was taxable on the commissions as they were paid.
 In a similar case, a doctor transferred the right to accounts receivable from his practice to a trust for his daughter.
-Again, the court held that as the trustee received payments from the doctor’s patients, those sums were taxable income to the doctor even though he had made an irrevocable and taxable gift to the trust.
+Again, the court held that as the trustee received payments from the doctor’s patients, those sums were taxable income to the doctor even though he had made an irrevocable and taxable gift to his daughter through the trust.

 Gifts of income from property meet a similar fate.
-For example, if a person assigns the right to next year’s rent from a building to her daughter or next year’s dividends from specified stock to her grandson, the transfers will be effective for property law purposes and will generate gift taxes.
-But the income will be taxable to the donor for income tax purposes.
+For example, if a person assigns the right to next year’s rent from a building to her daughter or next year’s dividends from specified stock to her grandson, the transfers will be effective for property law purposes and be treated as a taxable gift potentially subject to gift tax.
+On the other hand, all income will be taxable to the donor.

-Gifts of property, however, produce a more satisfactory result to the donors; if the tree (property) is given away, the fruit (income) it bears will be taxable to the tree’s new owner.
-Thus, if the donor in the examples above had given the building and the stock, gifts equal to the value of those properties would be made; and the income produced by those assets would be taxed to her daughter and grandson, respectively.
-Likewise, if stock that cost the donor $1,000 is transferred to a donee at a time when it is worth $2,500 and is later sold by the donee for $3,000, the donee takes the donor’s cost ($1,000) as his basis, and is taxed on the gain ($2,000).
+Gifts of property, however, produce a more satisfactory result to the donors; by analogy, if the tree (property) is given away, the fruit (income) it bears will be taxable to the tree’s new owner.
+Thus, if instead of giving the donee the right to the income from the building or the stock (the fruit), the donor had given away the actual building and the stock (the tree), there would have been a taxable gift equal to the value of those properties.
+Subsequently, post-transfer, because the daughter and grandson now own the property (the tree), they are taxed on the income produced by those assets (the fruit).
+The tax moral of this example is that in order to shift the burden of taxation with regard to the fruit, the donor must gift away the tree.

 EXEMPT GIFTS

-A few types of gratuitous transfers are statutorily exempted from the gift tax.
-A qualified disclaimer, described above, is a good example.
-Certain transfers of property between spouses in divorce and separation situations are further examples.
+A few types of gratuitous transfers are specifically exempted in the Code from the gift tax.
+Examples include property transferred to an alternative beneficiary through a qualified disclaimer as well as certain transfers of property between spouses in divorce and separation agreements.

-Tuition paid to an educational institution for the education or training of an individual is exempt from the gift tax regardless of the amount paid or the relationship of the parties; no family relationship is necessary for this unlimited exclusion to apply.
+Tuition paid directly to an educational institution for the education or training of an individual is exempt from the gift tax regardless of the amount paid or the relationship of the parties.
 This means parents, grandparents, or even friends can pay private school or college tuition directly to the educational institution for an individual without fear of incurring a gift tax.

-Still another exempt transfer is the payment of medical care.
-A donor, any donor, can pay for the medical care of a donee without making a gift.
+Still another exempt transfer is the direct payment of medical care.
+Any donor can pay for another’s medical care without making a taxable gift potentially subject to gift tax.
 This allows children or other relatives or friends to pay the medical expenses of needy individuals (or anyone else) without worrying about incurring a gift tax.
 The amount of this exclusion is unlimited.

 REQUIREMENTS FOR A COMPLETED GIFT